Nick-Sullivan/Nick-Sullivan.github.io/browser/src/data/blog/19predictions2025.md

 - Fewer new tools & languages

     There are two reasons for this.
-The first is that people are becoming more reliant on AI to learn, and AI is unlikely to recommend tools that don't have sufficient popularity.
-The second is that as we increasingly use AI to create low-level components, there's less demand to make these components user friendly.
+First, people are becoming more reliant on AI to learn, and AI is unlikely to recommend tools that lack sufficient popularity.
+Second, as we increasingly use AI to create low-level components, there's less demand to make these components user-friendly.